After rocking first-half, 'misplaced pessimism' risks ending 2019 investor party

 He believes markets' current disposition is sustainable only if "Goldilocks" conditions, of economic growth without much inflation, remain in place.

-The risk is that markets are underplaying the trade war impact and not yet pricing in how a broader retrenchment from the "high point" of globalization will impact the world economy.
+The risk is that markets are underplaying the trade war impact and not yet pricing in how a broader retrenchment from the "high point" of globalisation will impact the world economy.

 "If that is the case, monetary policy won't work," he said.
 "Markets may be quite disappointed."